The Final Model

 Model 1 consisted of a simple feed-forward neural network with two hidden layers.
 The first layer had 64 neurons, and the second had 128 neurons.
 However, despite its simplicity, it failed to provide satisfactory accuracy.

 Model 2 was a slightly larger network with more neurons in each layer (128 in the first layer and 256 in the second layer), but it also did not yield satisfactory results.
-This could be because while increasing the number of neurons can improve the model's capacity to learn complex patterns, it can also make it more prone to overfitting, especially if there's not enough data to adequately train the model.
+This could be because while increasing the number of neurons can improve the model's capacity to learn complex patterns, it can also make it more prone to overfitting.

 class Model1(nn.Module):